Tap to Pay

 Can I use my contactless debit card?

 We're exploring this option for future updates to the system.
-At this time, we're launching contactless payment for Visa and Mastercard credit cards and mobile wallets.
+At this time, we're launching contactless payment for American Express, Mastercard and Visa credit cards and mobile wallets.

 Not at this time, but we're exploring a number of options for the future.